midlantica/LovelyBunchOfCoconuts/content/claims/subvert_the_algorithm.md

 ---
-title: "Subvert the Algorithm"
+title: 'Subvert the Algorithm'
-claim: "Subvert the Algorithm"
+claim: 'Subvert the Algorithm'
-translation: "Shadowban everyone you dislike."
+translation: 'Shadowban everyone you dislike.'
 ---

 ## "Subvert the Algorithm"